 But there are still some ways marketers can take direct action to improve performance now.

-Paid search strategy: Performance levers to pull in 2022 and beyond
+Paid search strategy: Performance levers to pull today and in the future

 The good news is that there are some levers that will remain viable for the foreseeable future.